Stuck Inside of Moscow with the Kremlin Blues Again

 - September 06, 2013

 Pity David Cameron.
 It’s bad enough that he has to show up at the G-20 Conference, all dressed up and no one to bomb, because that “copper-bottomed —-” Miliband voted against him, thereby denying him the opportunity to stand ‘shoulder to shoulder’ with Obama.
 Then he has to endure the galling spectacle of France riding up on the imperial stagecoach instead, with Hollande really looking like a bespectacled cat that got the cream.

 That’s not something any red-blooded Englishman is going to take lying down, and you can forgive Lord Snooty for looking a little like a market trader selling something no one wants to buy:

-Now some of you skeptics out there might think it a little odd that the United States, France and Britain have all managed to get samples and traces from Ghouta before the UN Inspection Team has published its own findings, even though its members were actually closer to the scene.
+Skeptics might think it odd that the United States, France and Britain have all managed to get samples and traces from Ghouta before the UN Inspection Team has published its own findings, even though its members were actually closer to the scene.

 And some may conclude that such a man deserves to be ‘sidelined’ and feel relieved that no one really seems to be listening to him.